CppMicroServices/CppMicroServices/CONTRIBUTING.rst

 documentation changes for clarity, concision, and correctness.

 Pull request descriptions should be as clear as possible and include a reference to all the issues that they address.
+Optionally, if the pull request is a result of a RFC process, include the link to the corresponding RFC pull request.

 Commit messages must start with a capitalized and short summary (max.
 50 chars) written in the imperative, followed by an optional, more detailed